RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 - [Self deployed kubernetes cluster - via Service Account](/docs/integrations/kubernetes/#self-deployed-cluster---via-service-account)
 - [Self deployed kubernetes cluster - via Broker](/docs/integrations/kubernetes/#self-deployed-cluster---via-broker)

-All three of these can use a Broker service that runs in your infrastructure and means that you do not have to expose your cluster via an AWS cross account Role, Google OAUTH App token or Service Account Token.

 ℹ️ NOTE: **The API url of the cluster must be available to the Roadie infrastructure services if you are not using the Broker.** You can choose to limit the availablity to our [IP networks](/docs/details/allowlisting-roadie-traffic/).
 See instructions on setup of the broker in the instructions for your deployment type.

+All three of these can use a Broker service that runs in your infrastructure and means that you do not have to expose your cluster via an AWS cross account Role, Google OAUTH App token or Service Account Token.

 # Broker

+The [Broker](/docs/integration/broker) can be used to securely access your Kubernetes clusters regardless of where they are deployed without needing any authentication credentials to be stored or negotiated on Roadie's side.
+You can learn more about the Broker and its security features here [https://docs.snyk.io/snyk-admin/snyk-broker#components-of-snyk-broker](https://docs.snyk.io/snyk-admin/snyk-broker#components-of-snyk-broker).

-The broker server instance is not enabled by default on tenants and thus needs to be requested to be enabled.
+The [Broker](/docs/integration/broker) is not enabled by default on tenants and thus needs to be requested to be enabled.

-The broker can be used to access your Kubernetes clusters regardless of where they are deployed.

 #### Step 1: Configure the Broker in Roadie

-The broker endpoint server is secured by allow listing IP addresses.

-You need to add your external IP addresses to the allowlist in the settings page at `https://<your-tenant>.roadie.so/administration/settings/integrations/broker` so that Roadie can connect to a Broker client running in your infrastructure.
+The Broker endpoint server is secured by allow listing IP addresses.
+You need to add your external IP addresses to the allow list in the settings page at `https://<your-tenant>.roadie.so/administration/settings/integrations/broker` so that Roadie can connect to a Broker client running in your infrastructure.

-The IP addresses used by Roadie for requests to your Broker client are [listed here](/docs/details/allowlisting-roadie-traffic/)
+ℹ️ NB: The IP addresses used by Roadie for requests to your Broker client are [listed here](/docs/details/allowlisting-roadie-traffic/).

 #### Step 2: Create a Cluster Role and deploy the Kubernetes Broker Client
 1. Connect to your cluster in your terminal.